Preah Ang Chek Preah Ang Chorm shrine: Neak ta Oun Nuy, a Phnom Penh relative

 Preah Ang Chek and Preah Ang Chom are supposedly somehow related to another neak ta Oun Nuy whose cult is located in Wat Sansam Kosal in Phnom Penh.
 Oun Nuy, who is presented as a victorious commander in the army of Jayavarman VII, was condemned to live for ever as an neak ta after he lost a wager with the two celebrated sisters Preah Ang Chek and Preah Ang Cham, which is not coherent with historical chronology.
 The medium of the neak ta Oun Nuy claims to have informed Norodom Ranariddh to flee before the 1997 Cambodian coup d'état as Preah Ang Chek and Preah Ang Chom had informed Dap Chhuon fifty years before.

 Practice

 Lotus flower offerings to the spiritual protector of Siem Reap

-Devotes of the shrine believe that Preah Ang Chek and Preah Ang Chorm bring good fortune to the newly married, and provide spiritual protection for Siem Reap.
+Devotees of the shrine believe that Preah Ang Chek and Preah Ang Chorm bring good fortune to the newly married, and provide spiritual protection for Siem Reap.
 An average of about 300 people come daily to offer candles, incense sticks and lotus flowers, but on special days like Pchum Ben, the Khmer New Year and Bon Om Touk, more than 800 people will come and visit.